Are you confused about which refills will fit your pen?

 2. B3 Pen Refills

-The B3 pen refill is usually made from plastic and has the large shouldered tip housing that holds the refill in place in the barrel of the pen.
+The B3 pen refill is usually made from plastic and has the large shouldered tip housing that holds the refill in place in the pen’s barrel.

 3. C1 Cross Style Pen Refills

 As for the refill itself, it measures 117.4mm in length and 3.05 mm in diameter.
-It is usually made from metal and has a plastic threaded collar that is used to secure the refill in place.
+It is usually made from metal and has a plastic threaded collar to secure the refill.

-C1 Cross-style refills are typically used in twist-action ballpoint pens where the barrel of the pen is rotated to extend and retract its tip.
+C1 Cross-style refills are typically used in twist-action ballpoint pens where the pen barrel is rotated to extend and retract its tip.

-One of the advantages of twist-action ballpoint pens is that they do not require a spring which push-button ballpoint pens need to extend and retract the tip.
+One of the advantages of twist-action ballpoint pens is that they do not require a spring; push-button ballpoint pens need to extend and retract the tip.

 4. D1 Pen Refills

-D1 pen refills are one of the most popular standardized refill sizes that there is measuring 67mm in length and 2.3mm in diameter.
+D1 pen refills are one of the most popular standardized refill sizes, measuring 67mm in length and 2.3mm in diameter.

-There are over twenty-five different D1 refills made by the major pen manufacturers including ballpoint, highlighter, gel, and pressurized refills.
+There are over twenty-five D1 refills made by major pen manufacturers, including ballpoint, highlighter, gel, and pressurized refills.